 We have current subscriptions to over 10,000 journals, magazines and newspapers that are accessible using the electronic periodical indexes available on the Busse Library Web and your MyCampus account.
 Visit the library's A to Z service to search for a title of interest or to browse holdings by subject.

-Students may check-out books for three weeks.
+Students may check-out books for four weeks.
 Videos and periodicals (magazines/journals) circulate for 72 hours (3 days).
-Curriculum Center items may be checked out for three weeks.
+Curriculum Center items may be checked out for four weeks.
 Books, photocopies of articles, videos and other materials are sometimes put on reserve by faculty for student use.
 Most may be checked out for 2 hours for in-library use only.
 Some faculty have links to full-text articles for assigned readings in your MyCampus course pages.

 Books and photocopies of journal articles may be ordered for personal use through interlibrary loan (ILL).
 Journal articles usually arrive within a week.
 Books may take a bit longer.
 Books may usually be kept for up to three weeks.
 Complete a green Interlibrary Loan form (available in the Reference Area) or an online form for each article or book you need.
 Always check to see if Busse Library may have the journal or book before submitting a form.
 ILL requests may be made by filling out a form on the Busse Library webpage and directly from periodical databases.
 Ask a Librarian for assistance.